-EWHS -7:15 am - 2:15 p.m.

-EWMS - 8:00 am - 3:00 p.m.

-Broad Brook Elementary - 8:50 am -3:50 p.m.
+EWHS -7:15 A.M. - 2:20 P.M.
+EWMS - 8:00 A.M. - 3:00 P.M.
+Broad Brook Elementary - 8:55 A.M. -3:55 P.M.

-The School Nurse is not available after school hours.
+The School Nurse is not available after school hours

 Students showing symptoms of illness at school are sent home after a parent/guardian has been contacted.
 Parents/guardians are responsible for transporting their children home.
 If a parent/guardian cannot be reached, the emergency contact is called to pick up the child.
 Parents/guardians must have a back-up plan for getting to school if their child becomes ill.
 Students who have a fever, vomiting or diarrhea cannot be sent home on a school bus.